I know I talk about my cat, Norie, (my black cat) often but I have to brag on how smart she is.

 She truly understands a lot of what I say because I try to use the same words and phrases about routine things to help condition her to hear the words and see the action, so her mind connects the two.

 I have a lovely screened in porch in front of my condo.
-Norie loves to go out there on the warm concrete during the summer and watch the birds who eat the seeds I put out for them.
+Norie loves to go out there on the warm concrete during the summer and watch the birds who eat the seeds that I put out for them.
 So after we do our morning of eating breakfast she goes to the door, letting me know she wants to go out.

 Norie also sleeps curled up behind my knees at night.
 Sometimes if I get up more than once at the beginning, like when I can’t sleep, she gets up and goes with me into the kitchen so I can make some hot tea.
 If I still can’t sleep she goes to another room to sleep for most of the night then comes to wake me up for breakfast.